polofgrs/Computer-Vision-Emergency-Response-Toolkit/README.md

 This readme is in progress.
 Most of the information below is a general idea of what I'd like to do, and the present code and development process might not work.
 I will update this readme as frequently as possible.

 ## Introduction
-I basically first thought that C# code from [the initial repository](https://github.com/cvertdev/Computer-Vision-Emergency-Response-Toolkit) was not a great ides, for the following reasons :
+I basically first thought that C# code from [the initial repository](https://github.com/cvertdev/Computer-Vision-Emergency-Response-Toolkit) was not a great idea, for the following reasons :
 * Not really user-friendly,
 * Limited only to Windows Platforms,
 * Python packages and .NET framework need to be installed (almost) manually.